quentinvernot/pairOculus/README.md

 ## Building the project
 This project uses CMake as a build system.
 Use it to configure and generate the Makefile, then build the project with make.

-Note that on Windows, LibOVR is currently (2014-03-27) only suppports vc++.
+Note that on Windows, LibOVR currently (2014-03-27) only suppports vc++.
 A way to compile it with mingw can be found [here](https://developer.oculusvr.com/forums/viewtopic.php?t=2282).

 ## Documentation